alanvoss/talk_proposals/rubyconf/2015/concurrent_io.md

 ## Abstract

-This is a presentation on a few approaches you can use to simultaneously interact with multiple services that are required to produce output from your Ruby application in order to speed things up.
+This is a presentation on a few approaches you can use to speed things up by simultaneously interfacing with multiple services that are required to produce output in your Ruby application.

-## Description
+## Details

 For this presentation, I'll assume that you know some Ruby, that you are at least familiar with the terminology of threads, services, and concurrent programming, and that you want to make your application or web site much, much faster.

 I had a mission at my company, and that was to increase the speed of our Sinatra application.
 SEO implications were at stake!
 At the time, we were querying multiple web services (NoSQL services), and we were doing them one after another.
 What a shame...

 I wandered down multiple roads during this journey.
 I looked at Threads, Fibers, Eventmachine, and Curl::Multi.
 This talk will touch on the pros and cons of each approach while running within a Ruby application server.

 Mission accomplished!
 Our site is much faster now.
 Let me show you the lessons learned and circumstances where you'd want to use each of them.

+General outline:
+- Threads
+  - MRI considerations
+    - timeslicing
+    - GIL
+  - Can execute code while waiting on requests
+- Reactor Pattern
+  - Eventmachine
+    - Only one event loop per process
+    - Recommended separate thread in applications
+      - Lose a lot of gains due to timeslicing in MRI
+  - Fibers
+  - can execute code while waiting on requests
+- Curl::Multi (via the Curb gem)
+  - uses lightning-fast curl c library
+  - can't execute any other code while waiting
+  - can only do http requests
+- Trade-off discussion

+## Pitch

+Most companies and developers desire a site that is fast and responsive.
+There are lots of ways to approach this, and I've taken a deep-dive into several of them, as I was given a lot of research latitude in order to improve performance.
+Our site was slow, and we needed to speed things up.